 The trainer should observe the employee in action and speak with the employee’s coworkers if possible.
 The coworkers chosen should have the same job role, suppliers, and customers.
 By marrying all of these perspectives, a clear and robust identification of skill gaps will result.

 With skill gaps in hand, the content of the training plan can be established.
 With any educational process, the context, style, and application must be considered in order to best serve the organization and the individual.

 One of the greatest expenses to any organization is hiring and developing a new employee.
 Employee Benefit News (EBN) reports that it can cost upwards of one-third of an employee’s salary to replace them.
-Also, many studies have shown that the vast majority of employee turnover is preventable (Bolden-Barrett, 2017).
+Studies have shown that the vast majority of employee turnover is preventable.

 Even with the four training methods mentioned above, the learning style of the employee should be considered.
 If a customized plan is not possible for each individual, the training can be designed so that it meets the needs of all four styles (visual, auditory, kinesthetic, and reading/writing).

 With all of these things in hand (job description, skill gaps, performance expectations, and learning styles), the action plan can be defined.

 It's shown that when all of these things are taken into consideration, the time between training and application is the single biggest predictor of both performance improvement and personal development.